Courses

 Brand Management, 3 ECTS

-Instructor: Assoc.
-Prof. İlkay Karaduman
+Instructor: Prof. Dr. İlkay Karaduman

 Email: [email protected]